-- 122.1 The Department and the Provider acknowledge and agree that: - (a) the objectives of EST are to: - (i) enhance the employability of EST Participants through targeted training; and - (ii) support EST Participants to understand the expectations of employers in both the recruitment process and as a new employee in the workplace; - (b) EST is a Complementary Program delivered by Workforce Australia EST Providers; and - (c) Participants can be referred to an EST Course. - The Provider may, in accordance with Section B3.1 Activities for Participants and any Guidelines, refer EST Eligible Participants to EST Courses with available places which have been scheduled by Workforce Australia EST Providers in the Department's IT Systems. - 122.3 The Provider must not refer a Participant to an EST Course if: - (a) the Participant is: - (i) aged less than 15 years; and/or - (ii) not receiving an Income Support Payment; and/or - (b) subject to any Guidelines, to do so would exceed the Referral Cap. - Before referring a Participant to an EST Course, the Provider must, in accordance with any Guidelines, confirm that:
+- 133.1 The Department and the Provider acknowledge and agree that: - (a) the objectives of EST are to: - (i) enhance the employability of EST Participants through targeted training; and - (ii) support EST Participants to understand the expectations of employers in both the recruitment process and as a new employee in the workplace; - (b) EST is a Complementary Program delivered by EST Providers; and - (c) Participants can be referred to an EST Course under a fee-for-service arrangement paid by the Provider. - The Provider may, in accordance with Section B3.1 Activities for Participants and any Guidelines, refer EST Eligible Participants to EST Courses with available places which have been scheduled by EST Providers in the Department's IT Systems. - 133.3 The Provider must not refer a Participant to an EST Course if: - (a) the Participant is: - (i) aged less than 15 years; and/or

-- (a) the Participant is an EST Eligible Participant; - (b) the EST Training Block 1 Course and/or Training Block 2 Course, as applicable, is suitable for the Participant; and - (c) the Participant has the capacity to undertake the EST Course on a full-time basis or on a part-time basis, as relevant.
+- (ii) not receiving an Income Support Payment; and/or - (b) subject to any Guidelines, to do so would exceed the Referral Cap. - Before referring a Participant to an EST Course, the Provider must, in accordance with any Guidelines, confirm that: - (a) the Participant is an EST Eligible Participant; - (b) the EST Training Block 1 Course and/or Training Block 2 Course, as applicable, is suitable for the Participant; and - (c) the Participant has the capacity to undertake the EST Course on a full-time basis or on a part-time basis, as relevant. - 133.5 The Provider must, for each Participant referred to an EST Course, pay the relevant EST Provider in accordance with any Guidelines.

-123. Career Transition Assistance
+134. Career Transition Assistance

-- 123.1 The Department and the Provider acknowledge and agree that: - (a) the objectives of CTA are to: - (i) enhance the digital literacy and employability of CTA Eligible Participants through training; and - support CTA Eligible Participants to understand their existing skills, and identify and address any skills gaps or barriers for local Vacancies or industries in demand; - (b) CTA is a Complementary Program delivered by Workforce Australia CTA Providers; and - (c) CTA is targeted at Participants aged at least 45 years. - 123.2 The Provider may, in accordance with Section B3.1 Activities for Participants and any Guidelines, refer CTA Eligible Participants to CTA Courses with available places which have been scheduled by Workforce Australia CTA Providers in the Department's IT Systems. - 123.3 For each CTA Eligible Participant who the Provider refers to a CTA Course, the Provider must: - (a) attend a Personal Handover Meeting; and - (b) comply with any requirements specified in any Guidelines with respect to the CTA Eligible Participant's attendance at, and completion of, the CTA Course. - 123.4 The Provider must not refer a Participant to a CTA Course if: - (a) the Participant is aged less than 45 years; and/or - (b) subject to any Guidelines, to do so would exceed the Referral Cap.
+- 134.1 The Department and the Provider acknowledge and agree that: - (a) the objectives of CTA are to: - (i) enhance the digital literacy and employability of CTA Eligible Participants through training; and - (ii) support CTA Eligible Participants to understand their existing skills, and identify and address any skills gaps or barriers for local Vacancies or industries in demand: - (b) CTA is a Complementary Program delivered by CTA Providers; and - (c) CTA is targeted at Participants aged at least 45 years. - The Provider may, in accordance with Section B3.1 Activities for Participants and any Guidelines, refer CTA Eligible Participants to CTA Courses with available places which have been scheduled by CTA Providers in the Department's IT Systems. - 134.3 For each CTA Eligible Participant who the Provider refers to a CTA Course, the Provider must: - (a) attend a Personal Handover Meeting; and - (b) comply with any requirements specified in any Guidelines with respect to the CTA Eligible Participant's attendance at, and completion of, the CTA Course. - 134.4 The Provider must not refer a Participant to a CTA Course if: - (a) the Participant is aged less than 45 years; and/or - (b) subject to any Guidelines, to do so would exceed the Referral Cap.

-124. Self-Employment Assistance
+135. Self-Employment Assistance

-- 124.1 The Department and the Provider acknowledge and agree that: - (a) the objective of Self-Employment Assistance is to encourage people to consider selfemployment as an alternative to traditional employment by supporting people to start and run a viable small business; - (b) Self-Employment Assistance is a Complementary Program delivered by Workforce Australia Self-Employment Assistance Providers; - (c) Self-Employment Assistance has broad eligibility; and

-(d) the Provider may be eligible for a Partial Outcome Payment in respect of a Workforce Australia - Self-Employment Assistance Participant formerly on the Provider's Caseload.
+- 135.1 The Department and the Provider acknowledge and agree that: - (a) the objective of Self-Employment Assistance is to encourage people to consider self-employment as an alternative to traditional employment by supporting people to start and run a viable small business; - (b) Self-Employment Assistance is a Complementary Program delivered by Self-Employment Assistance Providers; - (c) Self-Employment Assistance has broad eligibility; and - (d) the Provider may be eligible for a Partial Outcome Payment in respect of a Self-Employment Assistance Participant formerly on the Provider's Caseload.

-Note: Workforce Australia - Self-Employment Assistance Providers will place Participants in Self-Employment Assistance Activities on the Department's IT Systems.
+Note: Self-Employment Assistance Providers will place Participants in Self-Employment Assistance Activities on the Department's IT Systems.